db00lean/Security-System_eece4534-final/README.md

 ### Responsibilities

-- Overall system info / connection between systems
+- Overall system info
+  - connection between systems: acknowleging and enumerating the camera modules
+  - informing each camera module's TX component of any potential instance-specific network config info.
-- Aggregate all bounding box data from all camera systems and make decision on if someone is in the restricted area
+- Aggregate all bounding box data from all camera systems and make decision on if someone is in the restricted area -> send alert to display subsystem

 ### Members
 John Craffey (leader)

+Sid Chenrayan

+Joshua Erickson

+Samir Elhelw

 ## HDMI Team